stschiff/GAworkshop/contents/02_schmutzi/schmutzi.rst

    tr -d -c 'N' < Results/Sample_A/Sample_A_q30.fasta | awk '{ print length; }'
    16,569

-As you see, for our `Sample_A`, the output doesn't change, meaning we already have pretty high numbers of Ns in our output, meaning they have been filtered out.
+As you see, for our `Sample_A`, the output doesn't change, meaning we already have pretty high numbers of 'N' in our output, meaning they have been filtered out with such light filtering (q20,q30) already.
+That does basically tell us, that the SampleA is of bad provenance, having likely contamination and potentially poorly covered bases, too.
 As you might recall, this is totally fine, since `schmutzi` declared this sample to be heavily contaminated anyways.
 Therefore we repeat this for `Sample_B` now to see if this behaves better:

 .. code-block:: bash